0branch/boron/doc/UserManualGL.md

   * Texture-based fonts loaded from TrueType files.
   * Loading PNG images.
   * Plays audio from WAV and OGG formats.
+  * GUI system with automatic layout and styling.
+  * Animation system.

 About This Document